andre-d/organic/README.md

 The parameters defined in the .macro directive may be freely used inside of the macro itself.
 To use a macro:

     test(A, B)

+This will expand to the following:

+    SET A, B
+    ADD B, A

 You may also use quotes in a parameter if you wish to pass a statement that uses commas, for instance: